b03tz/NetworkMonitorAlerter/README.md

 After that you can choose to whitelist the app for an hour, a day or infinite or not whitelist it at all (which will trigger notifications again).

 I made this to monitor the bandwidth usage of my processes that upload or download stuff without me knowing.
+If you 'close' it it keeps running in the systemtray.

 It requires administrative privileges because it uses TraceEventSession with the NetworkTCPIP kernel provider.